vacp2p/rfc/content/docs/rfcs/30/README.md

 - Opening broser window: costs nothing, but contribute nothing
 - Desktop: download, leave in background, contribute somewhat
-- ClusteR: expensive, upkeep, but can contribute a lot
+- Cluster: expensive, upkeep, but can contribute a lot

 These are also illustrative, so a node in a browser in certain environment might contribute similarly to Desktop.